-The King County Consortium prioritized system-connected housing in the 2021 Housing Finance Program's Affordable Housing Capital Projects RFP, awarding funding to these types of projects throughout the county.
-System-connected housing serves individuals or households with a member of the household who is involved in in-patient medical, or behavioral health systems.
+The King County Consortium prioritized both homeless housing and system-connected housing in the 2022 Housing Finance Program's Affordable Housing Capital Projects RFP, awarding funding to these types of projects throughout the county.
+Homeless housing projects reflect Housing First principles with a focus on moving people experiencing homelessness into housing as quickly as possible.
+Homeless housing projects are required to use the CEA system.
+System-connected housing serves individuals or households with a member of the household who is involved in existing systems, such as the criminal justice system, or in-patient medical or behavioral health systems.